-- Represents the annual salary for the NEOs and the retainer paid to each of the Directors.
-See Director Compensation for a description of fees paid to Directors. - 2.
-Represents performance bonus and amounts awarded under the Corporation's short-term non-equity incentive program in recognition of FEI and FBC's respective corporate performances and the individual's performance for the reported year and paid in the following year. - 3.
+1. Represents the annual salary for the NEOs and the retainer paid to each of the Directors.
+See Director Compensation for a description of fees paid to Directors.

+- 2. Represents performance bonus and amounts awarded under the Corporation's short-term non-equity incentive program in recognition of FEI and FBC's respective corporate performances and the individual's performance for the reported year and paid in the following year. - 3.
 See Director Compensation for a description of retainers and other fees paid to Directors. - 4.
 Includes, where applicable the aggregate of amounts paid by FEI or FBC for (i) payment in lieu of vacation, (ii) the dollar value of insurance premiums paid by the Corporation with respect to term life insurance, (iii) 10 per cent match by the Corporation on contributions made to purchase Fortis Common Shares through the Employee Share Purchase Plan (ESPP), (iv) interest benefit from ESPP loans, (v) Director travel reimbursement and (vi) all compensation paid or accrued to Named Executive Officers relating to defined contribution pension plans, including contributions to the Named Executive Officer's self-directed RRSP and SERP.
 See Pension Plan Benefits.
-Perquisites are not disclosed as they did not exceed the minimum disclosure threshold of the lesser of 10 per cent of the total annual salary of the Named Executive Officer. - Amounts reported represent amounts payable by FBC for Mr. Sam's service to FEI and FortisBC Holdings Inc. FEI proportionately reimburses FBC for Mr. Sam's service. - 6.
+Perquisites are not disclosed as they did not exceed the minimum disclosure threshold of the lesser of 10 per cent of the total annual salary of the Named Executive Officer. - 5.
+Amounts reported represent amounts paid by FBC for Mr. Sam's service to FEI and FHI.
+FEI proportionately reimburses FBC for Mr. Sam's service. - 6.
 Amounts reported represent amounts paid by FEI for Mr. Dall'Antonia's and Mr. Lorimer's service to FBC and other FortisBC companies.
 FBC proportionately reimburses FEI for their services. - 7.
 In addition to his role of President and CEO, Mr. Dall'Antonia also held the position of Director for which no additional compensation was earned or received. - 8.
-Chair of Audit Committee. - 9.
-Appointed to the Board of Directors April 1, 2020. - Mr. Hutchens also held the position of President & CEO of UNS Energy for which UNS Energy provided executive compensation. - 11.
-Chair of the Board. - 12.
-Director to December 31, 2020.
-Mr. Mosher also held the position of President & CEO of FortisAlberta Inc. for which FortisAlberta Inc. provided executive compensation. - 13.
-Appointed to the Board of Directors April 1, 2020 - 14.
-Director to December 31, 2020.
-Mr. Perry also held the position of President & CEO of Fortis for which Fortis provided executive compensation. - 15.
-Ms. Perry also held the position of Chief Financial Officer of Fortis for which Fortis provided executive compensation. - 16.
-Chair of the Governance Committee.
+Chair of Governance Committee from Apr 1 to Dec 31, 2021. - 9.
+Chair of Audit Committee. - 10.
+Appointed to the Board of Directors April 1, 2021. - 11.
+Mr. Hutchens also held the position of President & CEO of UNS Energy for which UNS Energy provided executive compensation. - 12.
+Chair of the Board.
+Ms. Medve was paid a prorated fee of \$4,946.24 in Q1 2020 for her chair retainer from Dec 16 to Dec 31, 2019. - 13.
+Ms. Perry also held the position of Chief Financial Officer of Fortis Inc. for which Fortis Inc. provided executive compensation. - 14.
+Appointed to the Board of Directors February 5, 2021. - 15.
+Appointed to the Board of Directors April 1, 2021. - 16.
+Christopher F. Scott, Chair of the Governance Committee, and Janet P. Woodruff ceased as Directors of the Corporation on March 31, 2021.